-- · Our revenues are primarily generated from our Flexitouch System and we are therefore highly dependent on only one product. - Our long-term growth depends on increasing awareness and adoption of our current products and our ability to develop and commercialize additional products. - If we are unable to achieve and maintain adequate levels of coverage or reimbursement for our products, our business and results of operations will be adversely affected. - An upcoming change to the level of Medicare coverage for our products could have an adverse effect on our business and results of operations - Our U.S. patents for our Flexitouch System will expire in 2017, which may subject us to increased competition and reduce our opportunity to increase or maintain our revenues from our Flexitouch System. - If we are unable to expand, manage and maintain our direct sales and marketing organizations, we may not be able to generate anticipated revenues. - Increases in our operating costs could have an adverse effect on our financial condition and results of operations. - We compete and may compete in the future against other companies, some of which have longer operating histories, more established products or greater resources than we do, which may harm our business.
+- Our revenues are primarily generated from our Flexitouch System and we are therefore highly dependent on only one product. - Our long-term growth depends on increasing awareness and adoption of our current products and our ability to develop and commercialize additional products. - If we are unable to achieve and maintain adequate levels of coverage or reimbursement for our products, our business and results of operations will be adversely affected. - Our U.S. patents for our Flexitouch System will expire in 2017, which may subject us to increased competition and reduce our opportunity to increase or maintain our revenues from our Flexitouch System. - A recent change to the criteria for Medicare coverage for our products could have an adverse effect on our business and results of operations. - If we are unable to expand, manage and maintain our direct sales and marketing organizations, we may not be able to generate anticipated revenues.

-- The addressable market opportunity for our solutions is based on a number of internal and third-party estimates, and, if these estimates prove incorrect, the addressable market opportunity may be smaller than we believe. - Physicians and payers may require additional clinical studies prior to prescribing our products or to providing or maintaining coverage and reimbursement for our products, particularly if the payers and physicians take issue with the design and results of the clinical studies.
+- Increases in our operating costs could have an adverse effect on our financial condition and results of operations. - We compete and may compete in the future against other companies, some of which have longer operating histories, more established products or greater resources than we do, which may harm our business. - Physicians and payers may require additional clinical studies prior to prescribing our products or to providing or maintaining coverage and reimbursement for our products, particularly if the payers and physicians take issue with the design and results of the clinical studies.
 Any subsequent clinical studies that are conducted and published may not be positive or consistent with our existing data, which would adversely affect the rate of adoption of our products. - We are subject to extensive federal and state regulation, and if we fail to comply with applicable regulations, we could suffer severe criminal o civil sanctions or be required to make significant changes to our operations that could adversely affect our business, financial condition and operating results. - If we are unable to protect our intellectual property, or operate our business without infringing on the intellectual property rights of third partie our business will be negatively affected.